domsson/nuru/README.md

 Additionally, a header-only C file is provided that provides some basic data structures and functions for handling nuru files.

+## Status

+Rather early work-in-progress.
+Do not use yet.
+Especially the code.

 ## Files

 Two file formats are being introduced;